iftechfoundation/ifarchive-static/md/org-procedures.md

 ### HTML games in various dev systems

-HTML games in Twine, Ink, and Texture should be moved to `games/twine`, `games/ink`, and `games/texture`, but all other HTML games should be moved to `games/html`.
+HTML games in Twine, Ink, and Texture should be moved to `games/twine`, `games/ink`, and `games/texture`.
+All other HTML games should be moved to `games/html`.

 Most of the games in the archive are organized by _output format_.
-Multiple IF dev systems may generate output files in the same output format, e.g. Inform, ZIL, and Dialog can all generate Z-Code files, and all games in Z-Code format would be organized into `if-archive/games/zcode`, regardless of the dev system that was used to create them.
+Multiple IF dev systems may generate output files in the same output format.
+For example, Inform, ZIL, and Dialog can all generate Z-Code files.
+All Z-Code games are organized into `if-archive/games/zcode`, regardless of the dev system that was used to create them.

 There are many dev systems that can generate output files in HTML format, including Twine, Adventuron, Ink, Texture, and even Inform.
 Unfortunately, we didn't make a very clear decision early on between whether to organize HTML files by dev system (`games/twine`) or whether to organize them by output format (`games/html`).

-So, now, we're going to follow existing patterns, continuing to put Twine, Ink, and Texture games in their own folder, moving all other HTML games into `games/html`.
+So we're going to follow existing patterns, with Twine, Ink, and Texture games in their own folders, and all other HTML games in `games/html`.

 (Also note that we always organize `games/source` by _dev system_.
 For example, we have separate directories for `games/source/inform` and `games/source/dialog` games.
-We'll continue to follow existing patterns, organizing `games/source` by dev system.)
+We'll continue to follow that pattern too.)

 ### Files related to other files